-Faculty members can arrange for the Research Academy to videotape a class.
+Faculty members can arrange for the Office for Faculty Advancement to videotape a class.
 This service offers faculty members and graduate teaching assistants an opportunity to examine their teaching closely, whether in the classroom, laboratory, lecture hall, or studio.
-A student technician, positioned in the back of the room, records the class using a small unobtrusive video camcorder and a wireless microphone.
+A student technician positioned in the back of the room records the class using a small unobtrusive video camcorder and a wireless microphone.
 The technician usually focuses on the instructor but can also capture a record of student actions during class if instructed to do so.
-At the end of the class, the technician gives the recorded cassette to the teacher (ensuring that the professor will have complete control of it), along with a viewing guide prepared by the Research Academy.
-The instructor can ask a consultant from the Research Academy to view the tape or seek feedback from a colleague or view it alone.
-Instructors can also arrange for the Research Academy to videotape a practice lecture or discussion.
-Call the Research Academy for details.
+At the end of the class, the technician gives the recorded cassette to the teacher (ensuring that the professor will have complete control of it), along with a viewing guide prepared by the Office for Faculty Advancement.
+The instructor can ask a consultant from the Office for Faculty Advancement to view the tape, seek feedback from a colleague or view it alone.
+Instructors can also arrange for the Office for Faculty Advancement to videotape a practice lecture or discussion.
+Call the Office for Faculty Advancement for details.